 Evan’s passion for food stems from summers spent working on his grandfather’s farm and family gatherings enjoyed around meals.
-He has co-written two popular non-fiction books on how our relationship with food has shaped human history, and enjoys experimenting with teaching through different forms of media.
+He has co-written three popular non-fiction books about the evolution of our relationship with food, and enjoys experimenting with teaching through different forms of media.

 Rachel joined Feeding 9 Billion in 2018.
 She has always enjoyed making education fun, taking inspiration from earlier work with the Toronto Zoo, the Ontario Science Centre, and the Hamilton Public Library.
 Rachel works closely with our collaborators and students, organizing the group's efforts to create resources that effectively communicate the research they are so passionate about in a format that is engaging and accessible to all.

 Rachel holds a Bachelor of Science in Wildlife Biology and a Master of Information in Library and Information Science.
 In her free time, she likes to play board games, read science fiction, and be crafty.

 Kimberley McLeod // creative consultant